The Little Cottage Bathroom Makeover

 FEATURE FIX: To fool the eye, and take the focus away from a mis-match or imperfection, you need to trick the eye and create visual focus, or pull the eye to another item or area in the room, with weight or texture.

-We chatted at length about the fact that the light fixture in this room doesn’t match up with the sink.
+NOTE – We chatted at length about the fact that the light fixture in this room doesn’t match up with the sink.
 If moving plumbing, or electrical outlets is not an option… it’s time to get creative!
 So I did.
 I totally realize this is not great design, but I was forced to work with a very fixed-in-place-for-now electrical box, and plumbing that can not be moved until we do a more in-depth renovation.